I once heard somebody say that Leadership = Selling.

 Making good decisions is about strategy.
 Once you have decided on a strategy, the rest is execution — getting your proposed strategy funded by and implemented by others.

 In short, your job is to sell others on the merits of your decisions.

 It is sales pure and simple.

-If sales is not an area you’re inherently strong in, especially if you’ve never had a formal sales role, you can complete the form below to be included when I send emails with articles and resources around this important skill.
+If sales is not an area you’re inherently strong in, especially if you’ve never had a formal sales role, you can complete the form below to be included when I release my program on How to Sell Your Ideas, and send emails with articles and resources around this important skill.